 Finally, plaintiff argues that the doctrine of equitable estoppel tolls the statute of repose.
-In his complaint, plaintiff alleges that the acts in question occurred "starting in 2010" and "approximately 20 times over the next three years."
-Some of plaintiff's claims likely happened before May 16, 2012, which was four years before plaintiff filed an administrative claim.
+In his complaint, plaintiff alleges that the acts in question occurred on at least two occasions in 2012 and 2013.
+Some of plaintiff's claims may have happened before May 20, 2012, which was four years before plaintiff filed an administrative claim.
 The court therefore addresses whether the time to file a claim may be tolled based on general principles of equitable estoppel.